vishesh-sarinDXB/NeuralNetworks_FromScratch/README.md

 # NeuralNetworks_FromScratch

-This was a project I worked on for a Bio Inspired Computing Class.
+This was a personal project I worked on for learning purposes.

 It implements a shallow neural network from scratch (without tensorflow, but with numpy for mathematical operations, and sklearn for splitting data).